Proof of language skills for visa

 6. Conclusion

-1. Proof of language skills for a visa: When is knowledge of German necessary?
+1. Proof of language proficiency for a visa: When is knowledge of German necessary?

 For many residence permits in Germany, language proficiency plays a crucial role.
 The classification is based on the Common European Framework of Reference for Languages .
 The scale ranges from A1 (basic knowledge) to C1 (near-native proficiency).
 The required level for each purpose is regulated by law.
 For example, level A1 is considered basic language skills, while B1 is considered sufficient and B2 is considered good language skills (see Section 2 Paragraphs 9-12 of the Residence Act ).